 There’s no right plan for everyone, which is why there are so many health insurance options on the market.
 If you have a history of being healthy, and you are comfortable going without some of the 10 essential benefits of Obamacare (maternity, mental health) then a short term medical plan may be a good health insurance option.
 If you prefer a more robust plan with all 10 benefits, then an Obamacare plan is a better choice.
 It is recommended that you compare health insurance plan benefits to find the one that best fits your needs.

 From Obamacare to 2019: Important Health Care Reform Changes

 Back in 2010 when the Affordable Care Act (aka Obamacare) was passed and implemented, health insurance became mandatory for all U.S. residents.
 This sparked debate from Washington to Colorado to Texas to Florida and everywhere in between.
 Should health insurance be required?
 Should everyone pay the same?
 Should it be free?

 Many healthy people applied for health insurance for the first time, not wanting to be subject to a hefty tax fine of $695 (or 2.5 percent of their household income, whichever was higher).

-Short Term Health Insurance (aka short term medical insurance or STM) used to be a temporary option for people going through life-changing events such as divorce, graduation or losing a job.
-STM is exempt from the Affordable Care Act, it requires underwriting and it does not have to meet the minimum essential health insurance requirements.
+Short Term Medical Insurance (aka short term medical insurance or STM) is a temporary option for people going through life-changing events such as divorce, graduation or losing a job, starting a business, joining the gig economy, etc. STM is exempt from the Affordable Care Act.
+It requires underwriting and it does not have to meet the minimum essential health insurance requirements.
 Thus, those with STM plans were subject to a tax fine.
-Since this will no longer apply starting in 2019, now is a great time to shop for a new STM plan.
-It’s likely more affordable than the ACA plans.
+Since this will no longer apply starting in 2019, now is a great time to shop for a new STM plan, which offers flexible benefits for accidents and illnesses at an affordable price.